Board of Directors

 Catherine’s philanthropic and community involvement is extensive.
 Among her numerous commitments to social advocacy, she has been a caregiver and advocate for clients of brain injury since 1988 following her sister’s traumatic brain injury.

 Catherine is a graduate of the University of Richmond with business studies from Harvard University.

 Mr. Wilson serves as CEO and President of ECS Federal, an industry leader in providing services and solutions to the Federal Government.
-ECS has over 1300 employees and has been recognized as an employer of choice, a leader in growth and a provider of excellent service to their customers.
+ECS has over 1300 employees and has been recognized as an employer of choice, a leader in growth, and a provider of excellent service to their customers.
 Prior to joining ECS, Mr. Wilson was instrumental in growing another Federal services contractor from a small, private business of 20 employees to a public company of nearly 6,000 employees and more than $900 million in annual revenue.
-Mr. Wilson completed key acquisitions, achieved industry leading growth and led strategic operations until its sale in 2010.
-Mr. Wilson holds a Bachelor of Science in Electrical Engineering from United States Naval Academy and a Master of Business Administration from George Washington University.
+Mr. Wilson completed key acquisitions, achieved industry-leading growth, and led strategic operations until its sale in 2010.
+Mr. Wilson holds a Bachelor of Science in Electrical Engineering from the United States Naval Academy and a Master of Business Administration from George Washington University.
 He serves on the Brain Injury Services Board of Directors, the Board of Directors for the Washington Choral Arts and supports other charitable organizations.
-Mr. Wilson lives with his wife, Ashley and their son, Matthew, in Alexandria, VA.
+Mr. Wilson lives with his wife, Ashley, and their son, Matthew, in Alexandria, VA.